tjboldt/Apple2-IO-RPi/.github/ISSUE_TEMPLATE/enhancement_request.md

 ---
-name: Feature request
+name: Enhancement request
-about: Suggest an idea for this project
+about: Suggest an improvement for this project
-title: 'Feature: '
+title: 'Enhancement: '
 labels: ''
 assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.